yiisoft/docs/guide/en/runtime/request.md

 ## Attributes

 Application middleware may set custom request attributes using `withAttribute()` method.
-These attributes could be obtained with `getAttribute()`.
+You can obtain these attributes with `getAttribute()`.